 about this site

-Please use this website to access publications and learn more about Carrie Lambert-Beatty's research and teaching.
-Prospective students can learn more here about graduate admissions at Harvard, and current students will find information about letters of recommendation and other common issues.
+Use this website to access publications and learn about Carrie Lambert-Beatty's research and teaching.
+Prospective students can get advice here about graduate study and graduate admissions at Harvard, and current students will find information about letters of recommendation and other common issues.